apache/activemq-artemis/RELEASING.md

 * If every thing is successful.
 Follow the Apache guide (http://www.apache.org/dev/publishing-maven-artifacts.html) to build and publish artifacts to Nexus and send out a release vote.

 Note: There is one additional step to remove the activemq-pom-<version>-source-release.zip from the Nexus staging repository before closing the staging repository.
 At the moment this artifact is uploaded automatically by the Apache release plugin.
-In future versions the ActiveMQ pom will be updated to take this into account.
+In future versions the ActiveMQ Artemis pom will be updated to take this into account.